USS Albacore (AGSS-569): Decommissioning

-After frequent diesel engine failures had caused repeated delays in her operations, her deployment in support of Project SURPASS was canceled, and preparations for her deactivation were begun.
-She used the General Motors EMD 16-338 lightweight, compact, high-speed "pancake" engine.
-These had also been used on the Tang-class submarine, but were replaced on them due to problems, and their "pancake" engines were used as spare parts (the engines were not replaced on Albacore due to space constraints).
+After frequent engine failures had caused repeated delays in her operations, her deployment in support of Project SURPASS was canceled, and preparations for her deactivation were begun.
+She used the General Motors EMD 16-338 lightweight, compact, high-speed "pancake" Diesel engine.
+These had also been used on the Tang-class submarine, but were replaced on them due to problems, and their pancake engines were used as spare parts.
+The engines were not replaced on Albacore due to space constraints.
 The unreliability of the engines and lack of spares led to the decommissioning of Albacore as further cannibalized parts became unavailable.

 A dockside retirement ceremony was held at Portsmouth Naval Shipyard on 1 September 1972, attended by Rear Adm.
 J. Edward Snyder, who delivered comments on behalf of Robert A. Frosch, Assistant Secretary of the Navy for Research and Development, referring to Albacore as "the submarine that gave its body to science."
 Albacore was decommissioned on 9 December 1972 and laid up at the Naval Inactive Ship Maintenance Facility in the Philadelphia Naval Shipyard.
 Her name was struck from the Naval Vessel Register on 1 May 1980.